CoolerProYT/ProductiveSlimes/README.md

 ## Compatability
 - JEI
+- REI
 - Jade
 - The One Probe

 ## Version
 ### Neoforge
+- **1.2.1**
+  - Changes
+    - Added REI compat
+    - Removed Lake Placed Feature in Slime Land to avoid crash on chunk loading
+- **1.2.0**
+  - Changes
+    - Added `Fluid Tank`, `Slimy Grass Block`, `Slimy Dirt`, `Oak Leaves Slime`, `Slimy Stone` , `Slimy Deepslate`
+    - Added new biome `Slime Land` to overworld
+    - Added function to let player add variant of slimes by editing json file in config folder (Visit wiki for guide)
+    - Added Village to `Slime Land`
+    - Added new villager profession `Scientist`
+    - Added Vanilla Slime spawn to `Slime Land`
+    - Reworked on some Block Entity Textures.
+    - Slime will follow player if the player is holding their growth item and it still able to grow
+    - Vanilla Slime no longer attack player
+    - Iron Golem no longer attack slime
+    - Updated bucket texture
+    - Update slime block texture opacity
+    - Added Terrablender as dependency
+  - Fixes
+    - Fixed incorrect slime hitbox
+- **1.1.2**
+  - Changes
+    - Added squish animation for slime
+- **1.1.1**
+  - Changes
+    - Slime will drop slimeball on death now
+    - Added `dna_item`tag to DNA
+    - Added missing tag for some slimeball
+    - Changed 2 input slot in `DNA Synthesizer` to accept `dna_item` tag only
 - **1.1.0**
   - Changes
     - Added Energy Slime, Slimeball and Slime Block